 When your tattoo artist has limited space for your design, it’s best to go with a simple option.
 Clean and straightforward inkings without too much shading will stand out best behind your ear.
 Some popular choices include a single flower, star, cross, anchor, or initial.
 These designs still catch the eye but have less chance of ‘bleeding’ – becoming blurred over time – because they are simple and defined.
 Often, simple designs look best in black ink, so be sure to discuss your options with your tattoo artist.

 10. Small Tattoo

 Small tattoos are on-trend right now – and perfectly suited to be placed behind your ear!
-As there is not much space for the artist to create a larger design, it’s essential to choose a dainty inking with a fine and delicate look.
-Alternatively, a simple geometric shape, initials, or a meaningful symbol like a musical note or cross, could also look fantastic.
+As there is not much space for the artist to create a larger design, choosing a dainty inking with a fine and delicate look is essential.
+Alternatively, a simple geometric shape, initials, or a meaningful symbol, like a musical note or cross, could also look fantastic.
 While behind your ear can be a painful place to tattoo, a small design won’t take long to finish.

 11. Anchor Tattoo

 Anchors have been one of the most popular choices since the earliest days of sailor tattoos.
 The ultimate symbol of hope, an anchor, represents a safe harbor and the end of a long journey.
 For that reason, many people choose the anchor tattoo design as a couple’s tattoo.
 Anchors are also traditionally inked when someone crosses an ocean, so it could be a great choice if you have traveled extensively.
 Because it’s a simple and straightforward design, an anchor looks excellent as a small design and is well-suited to be placed behind your ear.